aostrega/opal-minitest/README.md

 `$ bundle install`

-Include the Rake task in a Rakefile, then run `rake` to run the project's tests.
+Then, include the Rake task in a Rakefile.
+Finally, run `rake` to run the project's tests.

 ```ruby
 # Rakefile